criipto/docs-old/_includes/snippets/oauth2-code-flow.md

 ![OAuth2 code flow](/images/oauth2-code-flow.png)

 _Note that this is the only time you will be shown the actual value of the client secret_.
-Criipto only stores this as a hashed value, which means you cannot retieve the value once it has been generated and stored.
+Criipto only stores this as a hashed value, which means you cannot retrieve the value once it has been generated and stored.

 ![OAuth2 code flow](/images/oauth2-client-secret.png)